bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 USB Hard Drive readers (specifically SATA to USB) are fairly cheap (US$30) and easily available at most computer shops or electronics websites.

-The details of this method are explained in a section below.
+The details of this method are explained in a section below (but the procedure is quite tedious.
+If you try it and it doesn't work then let me know.)

 ### 3) The Firmware Upgrade Method
 This method involves manipulating a stock Seagate issue firmware image and generating